tis-lab/tox-class/docs/lessons/Lesson3.md

 The entire point of filing a document is to be able to retrieve it.

 ##### Tasks
-- Do a search on your hard drive for files called generic things like 'budget' or 'report'.
+- Do a search on your hard drive for files called generic things like 'report' or 'protocol'.
 Can you tell at a glance if they're what you're looking for without examining the path of each?
 - Improve the filename and try the search again.
 Did it help?
 - Experiment with sharing a file using a link instead of an attachment
 - Customize your browser toolbar with links to frequently accessed documents